Eye darker

 Sigh… Wiley is a great example of the cute zealousness of the new convert, who believes they’ve found THE ANSWER (cue the heavenly trumpets).
 I suppose we all succumb sooner or later.
 But in this case, it could literally kill someone.
 Yes, diet is important.
 No, a meatless diet is not scientifically proven to be better than moderate meat.

-5. over 9 years ago on Non Sequitur
+5. almost 10 years ago on Non Sequitur

 I never said diet wasn’t very important — obviously it is.
 But to say that diet can cure an artery apparently so severely blocked that it caused a trip to the hospital and a recommendation of a bypass is magical thinking.